Architecture & Developer Guide#

 Server Variants#

-``blend_server_v2.py`` – Extends MPCacheEngine with BlendEngineV2, which adds CacheBlend operations (CB_REGISTER_KV_CACHE, CB_LOOKUP_PRE_COMPUTED, CB_STORE_PRE_COMPUTED, CB_RETRIEVE_PRE_COMPUTED, CB_STORE_FINAL).
+``modules/blend.py`` – Defines BlendModule and BlendEngineV2, which add the original CacheBlend operations (CB_REGISTER_KV_CACHE, CB_LOOKUP_PRE_COMPUTED, CB_STORE_PRE_COMPUTED, CB_RETRIEVE_PRE_COMPUTED, CB_STORE_FINAL and their V2 variants).
 Enables non-prefix KV cache reuse across document paragraphs.
+Selected by passing --engine-type blend_legacy to lmcache server.

 ``http_server.py`` – Wraps run_cache_server() (from server.py) inside a FastAPI application.
 Endpoints are contributed by modules under http_apis/ and auto-registered via HTTPAPIRegistry: GET / (basic liveness), GET /healthcheck for Kubernetes probes, POST /clear-cache for clearing all KV cache data in L1 (CPU) memory, and GET /status for inspecting detailed internal state.
 The ZMQ server runs as part of the same process, and any configured runtime plugins are spawned by MPRuntimePluginLauncher during FastAPI startup.